 Category Archives: cybersecurity

-Cyber Security Student Success (CS3) Club
+Cyber Security for Student Success (CS3) Club

-Cyber Security Student Success (CS3) has been established as a club at Robert Morris University.
+Cyber Security for Student Success (CS3) has been established as a club at Robert Morris University.
 The purpose of the club is to create a community around peer-to-peer cybersecurity learning opportunities like workshops and competitions.
 The club is dedicated to empowering members through hands-on learning, professional development, and community outreach.
 CS3 meets every Monday and Thursday from 4:00pm – 6:00pm in Wheatley 120, so please stop by!

 Join CS3 on February 2nd and February 5th from 4:00pm – 6:00pm for their first two labs: “Shodan – Exploiting Exposed Endpoints” and “Tenable Nessus – An Introduction to Vulnerability Scanning”.